facebookresearch/colorlessgreenRNNs/src/README.md

 to produce the file `../data/agreement/English/generated.output_model_x` with probabilities for target word positions.

-Run `python results.py English model_x` to obtain a summary of performance of the `model_x` extracted from the output file (works with default paths).
+Run `python results.py English model_x` to obtain a summary of performance for `model_x` extracted from the output file (works with default paths).

 *Note:* this workflow made sense for our evaluations but is not the most direct way to obtain accuracy numbers.
 We might provide a simplified script for evaluation in the future.